Tidal power: Cost

 Tidal energy has a high initial cost, which may be one of the reasons why it is not a popular source of renewable energy, although research has shown that the public is willing to pay for and support research and development of tidal energy devices.
 The methods of generating electricity from tidal energy are relatively new technology.
 Tidal energy is however still very early in the research process and it may be possible to reduce costs in future.
 The cost-effectiveness varies according to the site of the tidal generators.
 One indication of cost-effectiveness is the Gibrat ratio, which is the length of the barrage in metres divided by the annual energy production in kilowatt hours.

 As tidal energy is reliable, it can reasonably be predicted how long it will take to pay off the high up-front cost of these generators.
 Due to the success of a greatly simplified design, the orthogonal turbine offers considerable cost savings.
 As a result, the production period of each generating unit is reduced, lower metal consumption is needed and technical efficiency is greater.

+A possible risk is rising sea levels due to climate change, which may alter the characteristics of the local tides reducing future power generation.

 Structural health monitoring

-The high load factors resulting from the fact that water is 800 times denser than air, and the predictable and reliable nature of tides compared with the wind, make tidal energy particularly attractive for electric power generation.
+The high load factors resulting from the fact that water is around 800 times denser than air, and the predictable and reliable nature of tides compared with the wind, make tidal energy particularly attractive for electric power generation.
 Condition monitoring is the key for exploiting it cost-efficiently.